Nero9Chan/android-3d-model-viewer-master/README.md

     adb install -r app/build/outputs/apk/app-debug.apk
     adb shell am start -n org.andresoviedo.dddmodel2/org.andresoviedo.app.model3D.MainActivity
 ```
-* clone the repository, build and run with android studio

 Open the application.
 You should see a menu.
 From there you can load models
 Once the model is rendered, pinch and rotate to see the 3D scene from another perspective.